scala/scala3/docs/_spec/05-classes-and-objects.md

 ### Lowering of Enum Definitions

 ###### Summary
-An enum class is represented as a `sealed` class that extends the `scala.reflect.Enum` trait.
+An enum class is represented as a `sealed abstract` class that extends the `scala.reflect.Enum` trait.

 Enum cases are represented as follows:
-- a class case is mapped to a `case class`,
+- a class enum case is mapped to a `case class` member of enum class' companion object,
-- a singleton case is mapped to a `val` definition, where
+- a singleton enum case is mapped to a `val` member of the enum class' companion object, implemented by a local class definition which may be shared between cases.
-  - Simple cases all share a single implementation class.
-  - Value cases will each be implemented by a unique class.

 ###### Precise rules
 The `scala.reflect.Enum` trait defines a single public method, `ordinal`: